winks-vtt/yze-coriolis/README.md

 An UNOFFICIAL system for playing [Coriolis - The Third Horizon](https://frialigan.se/en/games/coriolis-2/) on Foundry VTT, and made available with permission from [Free League Publishing](http://freeleaguepublishing.com/).

-## System Status

-The system is now in a playable state, with the character sheet and ship sheets.
-Stylings for rolls, item sheets, are incomplete but functional.
-As more mileage is accumlated I'd like to add automations to various systems to help with running a game of Coriolis.

 ## Installation

 1. Inside Foundry's Configuration and Setup screen, go to **Game Systems**